Central Pacific Hurricane Center · tropical cyclones near Hawaii

 Increases hurricane risk near Hawaiʻi

-What this means for Hawaiʻi: El Niño weakens trade winds and warms the central Pacific, favoring more tropical storms and hurricanes near the Hawaiian Islands.
-The 2015-16 super El Niño brought a record 16 Central Pacific storms (about three times the long-term average), and the first time any ocean basin held three Category 4 hurricanes at once.
+What this means for Hawaiʻi: El Niño weakens the trade winds and warms the central Pacific, favoring more tropical storms and hurricanes near the Hawaiian Islands.
+The 2015-16 super El Niño brought a record 16 Central Pacific storms, about three times the long-term average.
+Comparable strong El Niño years: 1982-83, 1997-98, 2015-16.

 Don't wait for a hurricane, stock up, plan, and know your zone